lttng/lttng-docs/contents/understanding-lttng/core-concepts/channel/channel-overwrite-mode-vs-discard-mode.md

 as a new event doesn't find an empty sub-buffer, whereas in discard mode, only the event that doesn't fit is discarded.

-Also note that a count of lost events will be incremented and saved in the trace itself when an event is lost in discard mode, whereas no information is kept when a sub-buffer gets overwritten before being committed.
+Also note that a count of lost events is incremented and saved in the trace itself when an event is lost in discard mode, whereas no information is kept when a sub-buffer gets overwritten before being committed.